ravir4/DevOpsInsights/about_dev.md

 ### Commits

 The Commits category displays all of your team's commits in one place.
-The commits are automatically grouped by type, tag, and line changes and can be shown over time.
+The commits are automatically grouped by type, tag, and line changes.
+You can see them over a period of time that you choose.

 Commits indicate the work that your team members are contributing to your codebase.
 Examine your commit data to understand where effort is being expended historically and how you can better balance your team members' workloads.